 How it’s performed

-IASTM is performed with tools made either from stone, plastic or surgical steel.
-Tools made from surgical steel tend to be more popular with medical practitioners.
-The tools are ergonomically designed in shape, size and specific to the region of the body being treated.
+IASTM is performed with tools made from stone, plastic or surgical steel.
+Devices made from surgical steel tend to be more popular with medical practitioners.
+The devices are ergonomically designed in shape and size and specific to the region of the body being treated.

-IASTM is used to treat fascial restrictions, which are commonly called scar tissue.
-IASTM can be used as an effective modality within a patient’s treatment plan, to improve joint range of motion, and reduce pain during motion.
+IASTM is used to treat fascial restrictions, commonly called scar tissue.
+IASTM can be used as an effective modality within a patient’s treatment plan to improve joint range of motion and reduce pain during movement.